Never settle for second best

 I returned back to work in March 2014 but I was only back for two weeks when the person that assaulted me decided he would put in a complaint about me, claiming that I assaulted him.
 This was the final nail in the coffin.

 In October 2014 we both handed in our notices to focus on Forever full-time.
 This was the scariest thing we had ever done, but also the most exciting.
 We realised that this had to work for us so we put every single available minute into it, banishing the negativity we faced from family.
 Promotions and incentives were all written down and dated so we knew that they would be achieved, and sure enough we started to tick them off one by one.
 It’s definitely true that if you write goals down they will be achieved.
-Ben used to write daily affirmations in a journal and at first I thought he was mad – but it worked.
+My husband used to write daily affirmations in a journal and at first I thought he was mad – but it worked.
 We also had to carefully consider our time management by segregating our time and using it wisely.

 Before Forever we were led to believe that life is about going to work for a set wage each month and spending more time in the office than with your family.
 But I’ve learnt you should never settle for second best.
 Now we are Soaring Managers and Senior Eagle Managers earning an income that we never believed possible.
 Instead we spend every minute of our time with our daughter – who is our world – and now we will never miss a single moment.